October 23, 2021 l by Tara E.

 Can You Use Heat on Low Porosity Hair?

 The short answer to this question is yes –you can use heat on low porosity hair.
 It has to be a specific type of heat for best results.
-Heat can open cuticles, and therefore, heat can prove to be an ally under the right circumstances of use.
+Heat helps to open your cuticles.
+Thus, heat is your biggest ally under the right circumstances.
 Heat steamers or hooded dryers are two items you should keep on hand for moisturizing your hair.
 If you do not own either of these tools for infusing moisture into your hair, you can create your homemade heating cap.

 To Create Your Heating Cap:

-Try warming your conditioner before application as another mechanism to open your hair cuticles.
+Tip: Warm your conditioner before application.
+This action supports efforts to open your hair cuticles.

 What are the Best Products for Low Porosity Hair Care?

 Humectants are one of the best products for low porosity hair.
-These products help to attract much-needed moisture from the air and stick to your hair. –Okay, it’s not a technical description, but you get it.
+These products attract moisture from the air and stick to your hair. –Okay, it’s not a technical description, but you get it.
 This hair needs help, and humectants give a much-needed assist.
 Products that contain natural glycerin, honey, coconut nectar, or products with these ingredients may also serve as an asset.
-However, be careful in the winter months as humectants like glycerin may draw moisture away from your hair.
+However, be careful in the winter months.
+During this time of year, humectants like glycerin may draw moisture away from your hair.
 Yikes!

 Use Light Oils for Low Porosity Hair Care

 Light oils like argan oil and olive oil are the best oils for your hair.
 Heavy oils and butter tend to leave build-up on natural hair with low porosity.
-Therefore, you should proceed with caution or avoid it entirely.
-A lighter oil can help to ensure that the molecules are small enough to enter the cuticle.
-Thus, you can hydrate the hair and seal in moisture.
+Use the light oils sparingly, or avoid them entirely.
+A lighter oil can help ensure the molecules are small enough to enter the cuticle.
+You can hydrate the hair and seal in moisture.

 Use Shampoo to Prevent Build-Up